kammitama5/quantum-monte-carlo/README.md

 # quantum-monte-carlo
 This is the codebase for team, "Entangled Trio", for the [WISER 2025 group project](https://www.thewiser.org/quantum-walks-monte-carlo) "Quantum Walks and Monte Carlo Methods for the Quantum Galton Board (QGB) Problem".
 This was a partial requirement for the "Quantum for PDEs" 2025 Quantum Programme.

-We are the "Entangled Trio"The group members for this project are:
+We are the "Entangled Trio"!
+The group members for this project are:
 - Otene [@stotene](https://github.com/stotene)
 - Jibril [@rabullakh](https://github.com/rabullakh)
 - Krystal [@kammitama5](https://github.com/kammitama5)